SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

-## Creating workflow task options in SharePoint
+## Creating workflow task options in SharePoint 2013+

-Both SharePoint Designer 2013 and Visual Studio 2012 provide workflow authors two ways to create workflow tasks.
+Both SharePoint Designer 2013 and Visual Studio provide workflow authors two ways to create workflow tasks.
 One is to create a single task that is assigned to a person or a group.
 The other is to create a task and assign it to multiple people.
-When creating a single task in a custom workflow using Visual Studio 2012, use the **SingleTask** activity.
+When creating a single task in a custom workflow using Visual Studio, use the **SingleTask** activity.
 By using this activity, you can modify the properties either in the **Properties** tool window, or with the wizard, as shown in Figure 3.